uthcode/learntosolveit/source/python.rst

 class or instance argument.
 It is just a way to put a plain function into the scope of a class.

-Both of these are rarely used; I don't think I have ever written a class method in live code.
-I have used staticmethods as a convenient way to put a function into a class namespace. // Kent Jonhson.

 And that's the definition of the difference in Python.
 In the wider world of OOP they are two names for the same concept.
 Smalltalk and Lisp etc used the term "class method" to mean a